kushXpai/Financial-Chatbot/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Built as part of the BCDX-GenAI project for financial data analysis.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.